Servings: 3 Total time: 40 minutes Difficulty: intermediary

-Samosas are familiar treats in Indian cuisine, often served during festivals like Diwali , the festival of lights .
-They are also prepared in Reunion.
-Traditionally stuffed with vegetables or spicy meat and wrapped in a crispy pastry, this gluten-free version uses rice papers to retain the crunch while being suitable for those on specific diets.
-Perfect for serving as an aperitif or festive snack, these gluten-free samosas combine rich, spicy flavors with a light, crisp texture.
+Samosas are a well-known Indian delicacy, often served during festivals like Diwali , the festival of lights.
+They are also prepared in Réunion.
+Traditionally filled with vegetables or spiced meat and wrapped in crispy pastry, this gluten-free version uses rice paper to maintain its crunch while being suitable for those following a specific diet.
+Perfect as an appetizer or festive snack, these gluten-free samosas combine rich, spicy flavors with a light and crispy texture.

 Samosa or Indian Samosa